SmartTechAIResearch/sizingservers.ipc/README.md

 The service will listen by default on port 4455.
 You can give your own port using the service start parameters.
 You can also let the traffic from the senders and receivers to the service and vice versa be encrypted (Rijndael) via these start parameters.

-This encryption needs a passworrd and a salt.
+This encryption needs a password and a salt.
 The given salt is a string representation of a byte array.

 Alternatively, you can channel the traffic through a SSH tunnel.
 This will probably be safer and faster.